-Christ is Risen!
+Christ is Born!
+Glorify Him!

-The Most Reverend Milan Lach, S.J.
+The Most Rev. Milan Lach, S.J.

 Bishop of the Eparchy of Parma